 Denmark consistently ranks as one of he most sustainable countries in the world and by 2050, their goal is to be powered by 100% renewable energy.
 Samso Island is located in the Kattegat Sea is home to just 3,724 people, in less than a decade Samso has gone from being completely dependent on imported oil and coal to 100% renewables.
 Currently, Samso is a carbon negative region, the island has the highest number of electric cars per capita in Denmark and relies heavily on community investment.
 Local investment actually created a whole new sustainable industry in an area of historically poor economic growth.
 The island has community owned wind turbines and the majority of homes are heated by straw burning boilers, heat pumps and solar hot water systems.
 The people of Samso have embraced the green ethos and aim is to be completely fossil free by 2030.

 The Isle of Eigg is one of the most beautiful Hebridean Islands.
-Located South of the Island of Skye, off the Scottish West coast this small island only has 87 inhabitants.
-The island has a fascinating history, after a succession of wealthy land owners bought the island, the local inhabitants became disenchanted with their laird and raised funds for the community to buy the Isle of Eigg in 1997.
-Their power grid runs almost entirely on renewable energy including wind, hydro and solar which powers 90% of the island’s homes and businesses.
-In 2010 Isle of Egg won a £300,000 share of the National Endowment for the Arts and Sciences Big Green Challenge award and the prestigious Ashden gold award for energy efficiency.
+Located South of the Island of Skye, off the Scottish West coast, this small island only has 87 inhabitants.
+The island has a fascinating history, after a succession of wealthy land owners bought the island, the local inhabitants decided to raise community funds to buy the Isle of Eigg in 1997.
+Their power grid runs almost entirely on renewable energy including wind, hydro and solar..
+In 2010, the Isle of Egg won a £300,000 share of the National Endowment for the Arts and Sciences Big Green Challenge and was awarded the Ashden gold award for energy efficiency.

-Tokelau is a remote group of atolls in the South Pacific Ocean, halfway between Hawaii and New Zealand, of which it’s a territory.
-It’s usually accessed by boat from Samoa, a trip that can take around 24 hours.
-Tokelau is the first place where 100% of electricity power is generated through solar panels.
-The 1,500 inhabitants living on its islands draw only 4000 solar panels for their supply.
-The fears of climate change and being disconnected from the outside world was one of the largest drivers to become more sustainable.
+Tokelau is a remote group of atolls in the South Pacific Ocean, halfway between Hawaii and New Zealand.
+It can be accessed by boat from Samoa, in approximately 24 hours.
+Tokelau generates 100% of electricity power through solar panels.
+The 1,500 inhabitants draw from only 4000 solar panels for their supply.
+The fear of climate change and being disconnected from the outside world was one of the largest drivers to become more sustainable.
 A rise in sea level would devastate the islands as the highest point is just 5 meters above the sea level.

 El Hierro Island is the smallest and farthest south and west of the Canary Islands.
 Located in the Atlantic Ocean, El Hierro is home to 10,162 inhabitants.
 The creation of the Gorona del Viento hydroelectric plant, made El Hierro the first European island to be completely self-sufficient using only renewable energy.
-The location of the island makes it perfect for hydro-wind power station, which combines a wind farm with a water power station to power the island’s electricity grid.
+The location of the island makes it perfect for hydro-wind power station, combining a wind farm with a water power station to power the island.
 The island also has it’s own desalination plant.
 Lastly, El Hierro was declared a Biosphere Reserve in 2000, joining the World Network of Biosphere Reserves of UNESCO’s Man and Biosphere Program.